AiswaryaSkandamani/Programming-Excercises/README.md

 # Programming-Excercises
-This repository will hold solutions for competitive programming questions  in different levels of complexity.
+This repository will hold my solutions for competitive programming questions  in different levels of complexity.
-Ecah solution will be commented at the start with the question , sample input and the output.
+Each solution will be commented at the start with the question , sample input and the output.